-OATH Oath administration may be fulfilled in one of two methods at the discretion of the ADC.
+• OATH Oath administration may be fulfilled in one of two methods at the discretion of the ADC.
 The two methods are self-certification and officer administered.
 1 How can the loyalty oath be administered?
 Self-Certification: volunteer reads oath and self-certifies by signing oath, under penalty of perjury, consistent with Civil Code §2015.5.
 Officer Administered: volunteer takes and subscribes to oath before an officer with oath administration authority.
 2 Who can administer the loyalty oath?
 An officer authorized to administer oaths, such as elected officials, city/county clerks, or notary publics.
 Also, Department heads of State Agencies, including Cal OES Director and to any officer of OES to whom the Director delegates this authority.
 County/city ordinances and local rules may also dictate who has delegation authority.
 Consult local legal counsel regarding your jurisdiction's specific laws and ordinances.
 3 Do you need to be a US citizen to take the oath?
 A non United States citizen may take the loyalty oath; however, the person may need to research whether subscribing to the loyalty oath has any impact on his/her own country's allegiance.
 4 Who in the Accredited Disaster Council (ADC) may administer oath or delegate its authority?
 What is the procedure and documentation?
 An ADC member does not inherently have authority to administer the oath by virtue of being a member.
 Any ADC member may have the authority as stated in law.
 (Gov. Code, §3104.)
 Procedure varies according to the ADC.
 Documentation must be in writing.
 Consult local legal counsel regarding your jurisdiction's specific laws and ordinances.
 5 Can a volunteer be delegated oath authority?
 Delegating the authority to administer the oath may be permitted.
 Consult local legal counsel regarding your jurisdiction's specific laws and ordinances.
 6 Must volunteer be in presence of the officer giving the oath?
 Yes, if the ADC elects the Officer Administered method of oath administration.
 7 Can the oath be administered remotely via online, telephone, or video?
-No. If the ADC elects the Officer Administered method of oath administration, then the DSW volunteer must be present for oath administration.
+Yes if the ADC allow.
+Also, digital signatures are accepted if the ADC allows.
 8 Who subscribes to the loyalty oath if minors are registered?
 If the ADC or its designee decides to register minors, the minor must subscribe to the loyalty oath, not the parent or legal guardian.
 (Gov. Code, §3102(a).)
 9 What is the effective period of an oath subscription for the DSW volunteer?
 The oath subscription is effective for the period the DSW volunteer remains a member with the authorized registering entity.
 (Gov. Code, §3102.)